 Mobile First

-Whether you are designing specifically for mobile or not the mobile first approach offers many benefits.
-When considering the real-estate available for mobile devices you fall into the pit of success with better imagine UI design and faster running applications.
-When considering mobile every aspect of performance from render time to the bits on the network is considered.
+Whether or not you are designing specifically for mobile, the mobile first approach offers many benefits.
+When considering the real-estate available for mobile devices, you fall into the lap of success with better imagined UI design and faster running applications.
+When considering mobile, every aspect of performance from render time to the bits on the network is considered.

-Ultimately, it’s far easier to scale the UI up from mobile to desktop than scaling an applications UI down from the desktop.
+Ultimately, it’s far easier to scale the UI up from mobile to desktop than to scale an applications UI down from the desktop.

 (RWD) Responsive Web Design

-Responsive design is critical delivering applications with a single code base because it takes in all form factors.
+Responsive design is critical to delivering applications with a single code base because it takes in all form factors.

 Offline First